usha-Addala/angular9-shopping-cart-app/README.md

 ## Deployed in Heroku

-This application is deployed in heroku.To have a look [Click Here](https://ng4shoppingapp.herokuapp.com)
+This application is deployed in heroku.To have a look [Click Here](https://organic-store1.herokuapp.com/)

-## Deployed in Firebase

-And also this application is deployed in firebase too.To have a look [Click Here](https://shopping-app-d3e8b.firebaseapp.com)